aviate15/sardines-pipeline/report/technical_report.md

 - **Qwen3-ForcedAligner-0.6B** is a multilingual forced aligner trained on diverse language families.
 Its character-level alignment operates on Unicode directly, with no language-specific tokenization assumptions.
 - **wav2vec2-large-xlsr-53-arabic** (CTC fallback) was explicitly fine-tuned on Arabic, providing a dedicated fallback if the primary aligner fails on Arabic-specific phonemes.
-- **LaBSE** was trained on 109 languages with balanced multilingual data, meaning semantic similarity scores are calibrated equivalently across scripts and dialects — the same cosine threshold means the same thing in Arabic, Urdu, or French.
+- **LaBSE** was trained on 109 languages with balanced multilingual data, meaning semantic similarity scores are calibrated equivalently across scripts and dialects, the same cosine threshold means the same thing in Arabic, Urdu, or French.
 - **Whisper large-v3-turbo** supports 99 languages.
 The `language="ar"` parameter is set explicitly in `get_whisper_ref()` to prevent Saudi Arabic from being misdetected as Farsi, a real failure mode documented during development.
 - **Text normalization** in `preprocess.py` strips Unicode diacritics via `unicodedata.category` range checks rather than hardcoded character lists, making it extensible to other diacritic-heavy scripts (Devanagari, Hebrew, Persian).